 Step by step from HTTP to hardened HTTPS

 Our plan is really straightforward: Our Omnia runs lighttpd for HTTP/HTTPS connections.
 We have to generate a certificate, change the configuration of lighttpd and restart our router.

 Be aware: It is possible that you misconfigure lighttpd.
 Then you will be unable to connect to your Omnia via HTTP/HTTPS.
 However, you can always fall back to SSH which remains unaffected by the following guide and reset your lighttpd configuration.

 The first step is to establish an SSH connection between your computer and your Omnia.
 This requires that you installed an SSH client on your device (if you use Linux, it is very likely that you have it installed).
 Windows users can use PuTTY.
 The password is the “advanced password” which you can configure separately in Turris OS.

 The simple command here is:

 Follow us on Mastodon:

 Step 2: Generate strong DH parameters

-Generating the following DH parameters can take several hours!
+Generating 4096 bit DH parameters can take several hours!